GraySmith00/talent-buyer-client/README.md

 #### Back-end
 Clone the associated [back-end repo](https://github.com/colinwarmstrong/talent-buyer-api)

-Run `npm install` from the root directory
+Run `bundle install` from the root directory

+Run `rails db:{create,migrate,seed}`

-Run `node server.js`
+Run `rails s`

 ### Test Driven Development
-Club Reads uses Jest and Enzyme for front-end testing, and Mocha and Chai for back-end testing
+Talent Buyer uses Jest and Enzyme for front-end testing, and Rspec for back-end testing

-Run with `npm test` from the associated root directory
+Run with `npm test` in the root directory on the Front-End

 ### Contributors